 When should I make my Disney Park Pass reservations?
 It is recommended that you make your Disney Park Pass reservations immediately after you purchase tickets or book a vacation package.
 Availability is constantly changing so it's highly recommended that you don't wait to get your Park Pass reservations.
 Book them as soon as possible to avoid any disappointment about parks not having availability.

 If my plans change, can I change my Disney Park Pass reservations?
 Yes, as long as there is still availability, you can change your Park Pass reservations.
-There is currently no way to modify your Park Pass reservation so you will need to cancel your current reservation and then book a reservation for a different park on that date.
-Go to the My Plans page of the My Disney Experience website and then click on View Details and Cancel This Reservation to cancel your reservation and then you can make a new reservation.
+You can now modify your Park Pass reservation by clicking on Modify Reservation on the My Disney Park Pass Reservations page.

 Does everyone in my party have to go to the same park on the same day?
 No, everyone in your party does not have to go to the same park on the same day.
 If you want to split up and visit different parks on any given day, just make sure you are selecting the correct people for each park.
 For example, let's imagine you are a party of 4 and 2 guests want to visit the Magic Kingdom and 2 guests want to visit Disney's Hollywood Studios on December 31st.
 You would select the 2 guests who want to visit the Magic Kingdom and book their Park Pass reservations for the Magic Kingdom and then you can go back and book Park Pass reservations for the other 2 guests who want to visit Disney's Hollywood Studios.